konturno/2023/sandbox/README.md

 https://konturno.github.io/2023/sandbox/draw-on-sphere/2022-12-20/draw-lines-slithering.html

 Updated the CCapture script and added it here to allow the slithering script to record and save a video.
-Recorderd the first video and saved it to WEBM and MP4.
+Recorded the first video and saved it to WEBM and MP4.

 Text for Instagram post